Name: Jennifer Henderson - aka Wonderful Woman

 Book/Movie: Becoming (Michelle Obama); The Other America (Michael Harrington); Art of War (Sun Tzu) and Entire Marvel Universe Movie Collection (The Avengers; Black Panther; Iron Man, Spiderman; all the superheroes!)

-Quote: “If you surrender to the wind, you can ride it.”
-Maya Angelou
+Quote: “If you surrender to the air, you could ride it.”
+Toni Morrison

 “I’ve decided to stick with love.
 Hate is too great a burden to bear.”
 Dr. Martin Luther King, Jr.